Skip to main content

 caution

-As said in TVM.pdf:
+As stated in TVM.pdf:

 Taxonomy note

-Dictionary's values
+Dictionary values

 dict_set